England national football team: Fabio Capello, Roy Hodgson and Sam Allardyce

+Gareth Southgate and Thomas Tuchel

-Gareth Southgate, then the coach of the England under-21 team, was put in temporary charge of the national team until November 2016, before being given the position on a permanent basis.
-Under Southgate, England qualified comfortably for the 2018 FIFA World Cup and came second in their group at the tournament.
-They defeated Colombia on penalties in the first knock-out round, and then beat Sweden 2–0 in the quarter-final to reach only their third World Cup semi-final.
-In the semi-final, they were beaten 2–1 in extra time by Croatia and then were beaten by Belgium for a second time, 2–0, in the third place match.
-England striker Harry Kane finished the tournament as top scorer with six goals.
+After Allardyce's resignation, Gareth Southgate, then the coach of the England under-21 team, was put in temporary charge of the national team until November 2016, before being given the position on a permanent basis at the end of that period.
+At the 2018 World Cup, England reached the semi-finals for the third time.
+After finishing second in their group, England faced Colombia in the round of 16 where they won on penalties for the first time at a World Cup, before beating Sweden in the quarter-finals.
+In the semi-final, they were beaten 2–1 in extra time by Croatia and finished fourth after losing the third-place play-off match against Belgium.
+England striker Harry Kane finished the tournament as top scorer with six goals and was awarded the golden boot.

-On 14 November 2019, England played their 1000th International match, defeating Montenegro 7–0 at Wembley in a UEFA Euro 2020 qualifying match.
+On 14 November 2019, England played their 1000th international match, defeating Montenegro 7–0 at Wembley in a Euro 2020 qualifying match.